Regulations on children's television programming in the United States: Children's Television Act

 The CTA was passed despite objections by the Bush administration, who believed that requiring the broadcast of educational programming by all television stations was a violation of their rights to free speech.
 The restriction on "program-length commercials" was also considered to be too narrow; critics (such as Charren) had demanded that it apply to any program targeted towards children that was primarily designed to promote products associated with them, rather than only applying if advertising for said products were broadcast during the program.
+PBS programming chief Jennifer Lawson believed that the endowment would "provide leadership, focus, and direction for children's educational television", but that the amount of money allocated for it "doesn't go a long way".
+Keeshan was critical of the requirement that commercial stations not carry advertising during programs funded by the endowment, and suggested that part of the funding allotment could be used to fund the publication of parents' guides for children's television.

+1996 regulations

-The 1990 regulations were considered ineffective; many stations failed to keep the required records or had any method for accurate recording.
+The 1991 regulations were considered ineffective; educational programs were often scheduled in off-peak time slots when children were unlikely to be watching, such as the early-morning or late-night hours, or in weekend afternoon time slots subject to preemption.
+Many stations failed to keep the required records or had any method for accurate recording.
 More than 25% of television stations in the U.S. failed to record the time, date, or length of programming considered to be educational in content.
 The FCC did little to regulate these logs up until 1993, but later on, came up with certain rules and regulations such as the safe harbor provision in order to regulate content for younger audiences.

-Due to the weak definition used in the regulation, many stations attempted to declare programs not specifically-designed to be educational—such as The Flintstones, G.I.
-Joe, Hard Copy, The Jetsons, and Leave It to Beaver—as educational programming, based on their discussion of social and moral issues.
+Stations often relied on programs classified as promoting social/emotional development, to the point that some broadcasters declared general-interest programs not specifically designed to be educational—such as The Flintstones, G.I.
+Joe, Hard Copy, The Jetsons, Leave It to Beaver, and The Phil Donahue Show—as being educational programs, based on their discussion of social and/or moral issues.
+At least one station claimed that the Christmas special Santa Claus Is Comin' to Town was educational, based on its discussions of "mysteries, myths, and questions surrounding the legend of Santa Claus".

-1996 regulations

 In 1995, then-FCC commissioner Reed Hundt began campaigning for stricter children's educational programming regulations, arguing that broadcasters were not displaying a sufficient commitment to the 1990 regulations.
 His proposal included that stations be required to air a minimum of three hours of children's educational programming per-week.
-Jeff Bingaman issued a letter of support for the proposal, signed by 24 Democratic senators and 1 Republican.
+Jeff Bingaman issued a letter of support for the proposal, signed by 24 Democratic senators and one Republican.